REFORMATION IN CHURCH LEADERSHIP

 He publicly announced, “For I have come down from heaven, not to do My own will, but the will of Him who sent Me.”
 (John 6:38 NKJV).

-The Lord Jesus did nothing of Himself, be Himself, or for Himself!
+The Lord Jesus did nothing of Himself, by Himself, or for Himself!
 He kept His Father’s commandments.

-A Servant-Leader is God-centred and God–focused.
-He is a God-chaser and God–pleaser.
+A Servant-Leader is God-centered and God-focused.
+He is a God-chaser and God-pleaser.
 He is unreservedly yielded to God and fully committed to God’s purpose or vision.

 Like Jesus Christ, a Servant-Leader seeks to do nothing of himself, by himself, or for himself.
 Like the early apostles, a Servant-Leader’s ultimate goal, aim or desire is to be well-pleasing to God (2 Cor.
 5:9).